Cubs vs. Phillies prediction, odds, line, time: 2026 MLB picks for Wednesday, April 15 from advanced model

 Top Cubs vs. Phillies predictions

 Both probable starters have struggled either historically versus the opponent or to start this season.
 Imanaga has been lit up by current Phillies as they're hitting .333 off him (6 for 18), with an OPS of 1.091.
 As for Luzardo, his 6.23 ERA ranks 32nd out of 33 qualified NL pitchers this season, having allowed at least 5 ER in both of his home starts.
-With both teams projected to score at least 4.5 runs, on average, the Over hits in 54.1% of simulations.
+With the teams projected to score a combined 9.3 runs, the Over is the value play.
 Get the Cubs vs. Phillies money-line pick at SportsLine.

 How to make Phillies vs. Cubs picks